-In just the past 10 years, CPT has produced 81 staged readings, 107 workshop productions and 42 full productions of world premieres-in addition to hundreds of community-created plays read, workshopped and performed through our education and community programs.
-The 2016-2017 season launched the next phase of New Play Development at CPT.
+In just the past 11 years, CPT has produced 85 staged readings, 12 workshop showings, 107 fully staged workshop productions, and 45 full productions of world premieres – in addition to hundreds of community-created plays read, workshopped and performed through our education and community programs.

 a new platform for artists to share their work in the early stages of creation, presented in a festival-like environment that encourages artist-audience exchange

-local and national artists are offered the keys to the theatre and the opportunity to self-produce workshop productions of new works, presented in a 5-week series
+local and national artists are offered the keys to the theatre and the opportunity to self-produce workshop productions of new works, presented in a multi-week series

 a customizable fellowship program that was developed to move projects from early-to-mid development phase to being “production ready” – made possible through support from the Nord Family Foundation